Best Milk Alternative For Coffee (Non-Dairy Milk Alternatives For Coffee)

 my personal favourite is oat milk.
 Why?

-For me, it carries the most similar components as regular milk preserving the coffees delicious notes without affecting the acidity or balance of the drink too much.
+For me, it carries the most similar components as regular milk, preserving the coffee's delicious notes without affecting the acidity or balance of the drink too much.